The Man Who Wasn't There (2001 film): Locations

-Filming began in the abandoned Lincoln Heights Jail in Los Angeles to set a Santa Rosa city jail cell.
-Later, the team moved to East Los Angeles and then to the Musso & Frank Grill restaurant on Hollywood Boulevard, where Ed Crane meets his attorney for the first time.
-Filming continued in Thousand Oaks for two days to shoot the country wedding scenes.
-Before his scenes, Michael Badalucco had to practice on pigs for the scene where he rides one.
-The production then returned to Los Angeles to film in a Presbyterian church on Wilshire Boulevard and in Downtown Los Angeles, where it was filmed in an apartment complex that was used to make the hotel lobby scenes.
-An abandoned Bank of America located also in the center was used for the scenes where Ed goes to the bank.
-The Nirdlingers building, where Doris works as an accountant, was created from an abandoned furniture store located in Glendale, production designer Dennis Gassner recalled:
+Filming began in the abandoned Lincoln Heights Jail in Los Angeles to set up a Santa Rosa city jail cell.
+It continued in East Los Angeles and the Musso & Frank Grill restaurant on Hollywood Boulevard, where Ed Crane meets his attorney for the first time.
+Production moved to Thousand Oaks for two days to shoot the country wedding scenes; Michael Badalucco had to practice extensively for the scene where he rides a pig.
+The production then returned to Los Angeles to film in a Presbyterian church on Wilshire Boulevard and to Downtown Los Angeles, including an apartment complex that was used to make the hotel lobby scenes and an abandoned Bank of America used for the scenes where Ed goes to the bank.
+The Nirdlingers building, where Doris works as an accountant, was created in an abandoned furniture store located in Glendale, as production designer Dennis Gassner recalled: